MALEDICTIS

 Where can I listen?

-- There is an extremely limited number of EP vinyl records and CD's in circulation.
-Posters, guitar picks, stickers, and other random merch can be found here.
+• There is an extremely limited number of EP vinyl records and CD's in circulation.
+Posters, guitar picks, stickers, and other random merch would normally be found here, but old inventory was recently destroyed in a flood.

-- The Delicta single and Breathing In Vain are available on most streaming services and sites that sell digital music.
+• The Delicta and Breathing In Vain singles are available on most streaming services and sites that sell digital music.

-- The new album Echoes of Conscience should be released in early 2025.
+• The new album Echoes of Conscience should be released in fall of 2025.

 Where Are You?